scanner-research/scanner/docs/walkthrough.rst

    jupyter notebook --ip=0.0.0.0 --port=8888

-- This
-- is
-- a
-- list

 Then visit port 8888 on your server/localhost, click through to :code:`examples/Walkthrough.ipynb`, and follow the directions in the notebook.